libin-mathew/TFLRoadStatus/README.md

 - Open Visual Studio Command Prompt and change directory to the Project Root Directory(TFLRoadStatus\TFLRoadStatus)
 - Run the comman ***dotnet run***
 - Provide the Road code and hit enter.
 The application will List the Road Status and Status Description.
-- Then the application will return an informative error if the user provides an invalid Road Code.
+- Application will return an informative error if the user provides an invalid Road Code.
 - To fetch the exit code in window machine, run command ***echo Exit Code is %errorlevel%***